These oven-baked, snack-size bison sliders pack a punch with their delicious fillings, condiments and buttery topping.

 - The meatballs can be prepared and stored in the refrigerator, up to one day in advance, before baking.

 With all the spicy ingredients, I recommend a cool, sweet drink to pair with these sliders.
-One of the classic pairings of burgers are milkshakes.
-If you want a healthier option, I recommend a virgin daiquiri or fruit smoothie.
+One of the classic pairings of burgers and sliders are milkshakes.

 Baked Bison Sliders